OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-23.md

 ## Proverbs 23:1

-When you sit down to dine with a ruler,
-Consider carefully what is before you,
+When you sit to dine with a ruler, pay careful attention to what is set before you,

 ## Proverbs 23:2

-And put a knife to your throat
-If you are a person of great appetite.
+and put a knife to your throat if you are prone to great appetite.

 ## Proverbs 23:3

-Do not desire his delicacies,
+Do not desire his delicacies, for that food is deceptive.
-For it is deceptive food.

----

 ## Proverbs 23:4

-Do not weary yourself to gain wealth;
+Do not exhaust yourself in pursuit of wealth; cease relying on your own understanding.
-Stop dwelling on it.

 ## Proverbs 23:5

-When you set your eyes on it, it is gone.
+When you fix your eyes on it, it is gone, for riches will surely sprout wings and fly to the sky like an eagle.
-For wealth certainly makes itself wings
-Like an eagle that flies toward the heavens.

 ---

 ## Proverbs 23:6

-Do not eat the bread of a selfish person,
-Or desire his delicacies;
+Do not eat the bread of a begrudging host, nor desire his delicacies;

 ## Proverbs 23:7

-For as he thinks within himself, so he is.
-“Eat and drink!” he says to you,
-But his heart is not with you.
+for as he thinks in his heart, so is he.
+He says to you, “Eat and drink,” but his heart is not with you.

 ## Proverbs 23:8

-You will vomit up the morsel you have eaten
+You will vomit up the morsel you have eaten and squander your compliments.
-And waste your pleasant words.

----

 ## Proverbs 23:9

-Do not speak in the ears of a fool,
-For he will despise the wisdom of your words.
+Do not speak in the hearing of a fool, for he will scorn the wisdom of your words.

----

 ## Proverbs 23:10

-Do not move the ancient boundary
-Or go into the fields of the fatherless;
+Do not move an ancient boundary stone or encroach upon the fields of the fatherless,

 ## Proverbs 23:11

-For their Redeemer is strong;
-He will plead their case against you.
+for their Redeemer is mighty; he will plead their cause against you.

----

 ## Proverbs 23:12

-Apply your heart to discipline
-And your ears to words of knowledge.
+Apply your heart to instruction and your ears to words of knowledge.

----

 ## Proverbs 23:13

-Do not withhold discipline from a child;
-Though you strike him with the rod, he will not die.
+Do not withhold discipline from a child; if you strike them with the rod, they will not die.

 ## Proverbs 23:14

-You shall strike him with the rod
-And rescue his soul from Sheol.
+Strike them with the rod and rescue their soul from Sheol.

----

 ## Proverbs 23:15

-My son, if your heart is wise,
-My own heart also will be glad;
+My son, if your heart is wise, then my heart will be glad indeed;

 ## Proverbs 23:16

-And my innermost being will rejoice
-When your lips speak what is right.
+my inmost being will rejoice when your lips speak what is right.

----

 ## Proverbs 23:17

-Do not let your heart envy sinners,
-But live in the fear of the Lord always.
+Do not let your heart envy sinners, but always be zealous for the fear of the Lord.

 ## Proverbs 23:18

-Certainly there is a future,
-And your hope will not be cut off.
+There is surely a future hope for you, and your hope will not be cut off.

----

 ## Proverbs 23:19

-Listen, my son, and be wise,
-And direct your heart in the way.
+Listen, my son, and be wise, and direct your heart in the right way:

 ## Proverbs 23:20

-Do not be with heavy drinkers of wine,
-Or with gluttonous eaters of meat;
+Do not be among those who drink too much wine or gorge themselves on meat,

 ## Proverbs 23:21

-For the heavy drinker and the glutton will come to poverty,
-And drowsiness will clothe one with rags.
+for drunkards and gluttons will come to poverty, and drowsiness will clothe them in rags.

----

 ## Proverbs 23:22

-Listen to your father, who fathered you,
-And do not despise your mother when she is old.
+Listen to your father, who gave you life, and do not despise your mother when she is old.

 ## Proverbs 23:23

-Buy truth, and do not sell it,
-Get wisdom, instruction, and understanding.
+Buy the truth and do not sell it; acquire wisdom, instruction, and understanding.

 ## Proverbs 23:24

-The father of the righteous will greatly rejoice,
-And he who fathers a wise son will be glad in him.
+The father of a righteous child will have great joy; he who fathers a wise son will rejoice in him.

 ## Proverbs 23:25

-Let your father and your mother be glad,
-And let her rejoice who gave birth to you.
+Let your father and mother be glad; let her who gave you birth rejoice.

----

 ## Proverbs 23:26

-Give me your heart, my son,
-And let your eyes delight in my ways.
+My son, give me your heart and let your eyes take pleasure in my ways,

 ## Proverbs 23:27

-For a prostitute is a deep pit,
-And a strange woman is a narrow well.
+for a promiscuous woman is a deep pit, and a wayward wife is a narrow well.

 ## Proverbs 23:28

-Surely she lurks as a robber,
-And increases the treacherous among mankind.
+She lurks like a bandit and increases the unfaithful among men.

----

 ## Proverbs 23:29

 Who has woe?
 Who has sorrow?
-Who has contentions?
+Who has strife?
 Who has complaints?
-Who has wounds without cause?
-Who has red eyes?
+Who has needless bruises?
+Who has bloodshot eyes?

 ## Proverbs 23:30

-Those who linger long over wine,
-Those who go to taste mixed wine.
+Those who linger long over wine, who go to sample mixed wine.

 ## Proverbs 23:31

-Do not look at wine when it is red,
-When it sparkles in the cup,
-When it goes down smoothly;
+Do not gaze at wine when it is red, when it sparkles in the cup, when it goes down smoothly;

 ## Proverbs 23:32

-In the end it bites like a serpent,
-And stings like a viper.
+in the end it bites like a serpent and stings like a viper.

 ## Proverbs 23:33

-Your eyes will see strange things,
-And your mind will speak perverse things.
+Your eyes will see strange things, and your mind will utter perverse things.

 ## Proverbs 23:34

-And you will be like one who lies down in the middle of the sea,
-Or like one who lies down on the top of a mast.
+You will be like one sleeping on the high seas, lying on top of the mast.

 ## Proverbs 23:35

-“They struck me, but I did not become ill;
-They beat me, but I did not know it.
-When will I awake?
+“They struck me,” you will say, “but I was not hurt!
+They beat me, but I did not feel it!
+When will I wake up so I can find another drink?”
-I will seek another drink.”